charkour/zustand-di/README.md

 # zustand-di

-use react props to init zustand stores
+use react context to init zustand stores. dependency injection for zustand with react.

 A simplified patch of [`createContext`](https://github.com/pmndrs/zustand/blob/main/src/context.ts) from `zustand/context` that might be deprecated in the future.
 This patch removes `useStoreApi`.